LuciaPuppo897/holbertonschool-printf/README.md

 <h1> Tasks </h1>

 <h3>
 0) Write a function that produces output according to a format.
  You need to handle the following conversion specifiers: c s
 %
+ break
 1) Handle the following conversion specifiers:

 d
 i
+break
 2) Create a man page for your function.
 </h3>